Skip to main content

 History

-As late as 1608, the entire region between Hinter Adler's brewery and An der Schneidemühle was still referred to as Hakelwerk.
-By 1624, the well-known Hakelwerk alley, along with Kleine Ölmühlengasse and Am Spendhaus, was collectively known as "Forgotten Alley."
-Historian J. Hevelke mentions this street in his family history under the name Fieffingergasse, noting that five alleys branched off from it like the fingers of a hand.
+As late as the 16th century, the so-called Polish town hall still stood at the corner of Nätlergasse.
+Even in 1608, the local designation "Hakelwerk" encompassed the entire quarter of then-unnamed lanes between Hinter Adlers Brauhaus (Behind Adler's Brewhouse) and An der Schneidemühle (At the Sawmill).
+Only after this time was the designation narrowed as a street name to its present extent.
+By 1624, the well-known Hakelwerk lane, along with Kleine Ölmühlengasse and Am Spendhaus, was collectively referred to as "Forgotten Alley."
+The historian J. Hevelke mentions this street in his family history under the name Fieffingergasse (Five-Finger Lane), since five alleys branched off from it like the fingers of a hand.

 Source(s): Stephan, W. Danzig.
 Gründung und Straßennamen.
 Marburg 1954, S 55f Hevelke, J. Gert Hevelke und seine Nachfahren.
 Geschichte der Familie Hevelke - Hewelcke und des Astronomen Johannes Hevelius 1427 - 1927.
 Danzig 1927, S. 27